Thangal Kunju Musaliar: Family

-He was born as son of Ahmed Kunju Musaliar at Kollam district of Kerala on 12th January 1897.It was a middle-class family that traces its ancestry to Malik ibn Deenar, Persian scholar and traveler who came to India in the 8th century.
-He had three wives namely Khadeeja Kunju and Ayisha Beevi and twenty one children.
-His children are prominent businessmen, technocrats and academicians.
+He was born as son of Ahmed Kunju Musaliar at Kollam district of Kerala on 12 January 1897.It was a middle-class family that traces its ancestry to Malik ibn Deenar, Persian scholar and traveler who came to India in the 8th century.
+He had three wives namely Khadeeja Kunju, Nabeesa Beevi and Ayisha Beevi and twenty one children.
+His children are prominent businessmen, technocrats and academics.
+His grandson Malik Kutty is a Plastic Surgeon in Houston, TX in the USA.

 Cashew business

 After travelling to Sri Lanka, Brunei, Singapore and Malaysia for employment, he returned home and started a cashew processing unit, which became successful.
 In early 1940's he purchased raw cashew from small scale farmers, and supplied the kernels to industrialists after processing.
-He then set up the first full-fledged cashew factory in Kerala.The company "A.Thangal Kunju Musaliar and Sons Private Limited" was incorporated in Kerala on 10 Jun, 1946.In the 1940s, Musaliar had 26 cashew units and is believed to have employed around 25,000 to 30,000 people directly.
+He then set up the first full-fledged cashew factory in Kerala.
+The company "A.Thangal Kunju Musaliar and Sons Private Limited" was incorporated in Kerala on 10 Jun, 1946.
+In the 1940s, Musaliar had 26 cashew units and is believed to have employed around 25,000 to 30,000 people directly.
 He was called the "Cashew King" in national and international markets, and Fortune magazine named him as the single biggest individual employer in the world, at the time.